lgmackey/cms-opendata/README.md

 # CMS Z-Jet Analysis

-This project is a CMSSW module ...... (edit desctiption)
+This project is a CMSSW module that runs an analysis for events containing jets and muon decays.
+The source code, written in C++, will choose jets based on the highest transverse momentum (pt) value and reconstruct Z-bosons from a dimuon decay.
+Muon selections have been added in order to choose the best muons for analysis, and an excited quark is reconstructed after combining the best Z candidate with the jet.

 The instructions assume that you will work on a VM properly contextualized for CMS, available from http://opendata.cern.ch/VM/CMS.